5 Toy Maker Success Stories

-Justin Baum (from Winston-Salem, North Carolina, USA) started ZZZ Bears over 7 years ago.
+Justin Baum (from Winston-Salem, North Carolina, USA) started ZZZ Bears almost 8 years ago.

 My full-time job is in advertising.
 (Think Don Draper with less Brylcreem,) And from 2005 to 2012, I worked at JWT, the United States Marine Corps’ longtime ad agency.
 As the Creative Director, I was in charge of recruitment advertising - writing the television commercials, print ads, billboards, etc - for the Marines during two of the most unpopular wars in our nation’s history.

 Today, we donate ZZZ Bears monthly to children who have lost a parent in the line of duty through our partnership with TAPS (Tragedy Assistance Program for Survivors).

 Hey! 👋 I'm Pat Walls, the founder of Starter Story.